dragon7-fc/misc/algorithm/LeetCode/[Medium] 3713. Longest Balanced Substring I.md

 Explanation:

-The longest balanced substring is "zabc" because the distinct characters 'z', 'a', 'b', and 'c' each appear exactly 1 time.​​​​​​​
+The longest balanced substring is "zabc" because the distinct characters 'z', 'a', 'b', and 'c' each appear exactly 1 time.​
 ```

 **Example 3:**